opencog/opencog/examples/python/conceptual_blending/README.md

     * If two similarity links strength value have difference above 0.3 and confidence value both above 0.7, blender thinks they conflict to each other.
+* 4_blend_with_information_interaction.py: Simple 'bat-man' example using
+  Interaction Information theory to make new blend.
+  * Choose one link set which has largest interaction information, and connect them to new blend.

 ## See Also
 * [Conceptual Blending Config Format](../../../opencog/python/blending/blend-config-format.md)